ExpediaGroup/flyte-client/README.md

 ```

+#### JWT Authorisation

+If your pack needs to send a JSON Web Token along with each http request, please set the JWT string value in the following
+environment variable:

+-  FLYTE_JWT

+If not provided no authorisation will occur.

 #### Help URLs

 You will notice that a `helpURL` field is present in 3 locations - PackDef, Command, and EventDef.